nikhedonia/vtl/Readme.md

 #VTL - variadic template library
-##A C++14 Library to work with tuples and variadic templates in a functional manner
+##C++14 Library to work with tuples and variadic templates in a functional manner

 ###examples: